Richard Branson's Virgin Galactic takes off in NYSE debut

 Virgin’s current reservations represent about $80 million in total collected deposits and $120 million of potential revenue.

-The company has attracted a $20 million investment from Boeing Co (BA.N) to commercialize space.
-Earlier this month, the company announced spacewear for passengers developed in collaboration with sportswear maker Under Armour Inc (UAA.N).
+The company has attracted a $20 million investment from Boeing Co to commercialize space.
+Earlier this month, the company announced spacewear for passengers developed in collaboration with sportswear maker Under Armour Inc. (Reporting by Bharath Manjesh in Bengaluru; Editing by Bernard Orr)